ALPHYPSYCHE/Kubernetes/README.md

 ## KUBE-PROXY

+Kube-Proxy is responsible for network communication within the cluster.
+It maintains network rules on nodes, allowing communication between pods and ensuring network connectivity.
+Kube-Proxy plays a crucial role in service discovery and load balancing.

 POD : pod network is an internal virtual network that spans across all the nodes in the cluster to witch all the pods connect to.